erikdao/erikdao.com/src/machine-learning/production-ready-mflow-setup-in-your-local-machine.md

     - minio-setup
 ```

-We define an MLFlow service that exposes port `5000`, runs the MLFlow tracking server that use PostgreSQL as the backend store and MinIO as the artifact store.
+We define an MLFlow service that runs the MLFlow tracking server that use PostgreSQL as the backend store and MinIO as the artifact store.
+An avid reader (like you) might notice that we're exposing port `5001` instead of the default `5000` in our host machine.
+This is a workaround if you're running the setup on MacOS as a system service of the OS also uses this port.
+If you're using Linux, you can use the default port `5000`.

 The final step is to build and run the services with `docker-compose`: